-Moulding is an inexpensive way to add value and beauty to your home.
-There are many styles and materials to choose from, from elegant, traditional moulding to sophisticated crown moulding styles.
+Moulding is a budget-friendly way to add value and beauty to your home.
+There are many styles and materials to choose from.
+There are traditional wall mouldings, crown mouldings and everything in between.
 You can use moulding to enhance any room or space.
-In this guide, learn about the different types of moulding available and what materials and accessories you'll need to finish your moulding project.
+Read on about the different types of moulding available.
+Plus,learn what materials and accessories you'll need to finish your moulding project.

 Moulding Types